irfanhakim-as/homelab-wiki/topics/ufw.md

 ### Custom Allow Rule

-This details the process of adding a custom allow rule with `ufw`:
+This details the process of adding a custom allow rule using port numbers and protocols:

 1. To allow connections to a single specific port: